sergueik/springboot_study/basic-findmatch/README.md

 ```

-and the realistic, single REGEX matcher expression that captures the entire teller record into named groups, respecting field widths and masks, in the same spirit as your current RGB
+and the realistic, single REGEX matcher expression that captures the entire teller record into named groups, respecting field widths and masks:
 ```java
 private static final String TELLER_RECORD_REGEX =
         "^" +